AdobeDocs/genstudio.en/help/user-guide/home.md

       </a>
    </div>
    <p>
-      <em>Learn how to add guidelines—Brands, Products, and Personas—to GenStudio.</em>
+      <em>Learn how to add guidelines—Brands, Products, and Personas—to GenStudio for Performance Marketers.</em>
    </p>
 </td>
 <td valign="top">